Last updated 10th November 2023

 - Transcript: Since you didn’t get much space to explain your video in detail in the description, include a transcript to provide more information – and more keywords.
 This is extremely important as it helps Google fully understand what your video is about and “see” the content of your video.

-While those properties include the required and most critical properties as they relate to SEO, your video markup can include many other properties, like an expiration date.
+While the above includes the required and most critical properties as they relate to SEO, your video markup can include many other properties, like an expiration date.
 For a thorough review of the markup Google scans and how it’s used, visit their guide to video.

 Tactically, as you set out to improve your video markup to enhance your SEO, you have a few options.
 If you have a development team skilled in HTML, they should be able to handle this request.
 However, there’s also a free tool you can use.
 Sistrix is a schema generator; if the video you’re writing markup for is already hosted on YouTube or Vimeo, simply copy and paste the link to the video into Sistrix and voila – the tool spits out markup for you.